GLOBAL MARKETS-European shares sink again, dollar holds strong

 EURO HALT

-While the dollar gained against its Australian counterpart and other higher-yielding plays, the euro held steady just below $1.34 even after the U.S. data.
+While the dollar gained against its Australian counterpart and other higher-yielding plays, the euro held steady just below $1.34.

 The promise of U.S. jobs numbers on Friday was also likely to keep trading in tighter ranges, dealers said.